Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 ---

 # Understanding Inline
-Often during discussions with peers I see an incorrect understanding of what the `inline` specifier in C++ does, and I hope to clarify it with the following blog post
+Often, during discussions with peers, I notice a common misunderstanding of what the `inline` specifier in C++ does, and I hope to clarify it with the following blog post

-This post is mainly motivated by an interaction where I came across a session in my university where the speaker seemed to be confident that the purpose of the `inline` specifier was the tell the compiler to inline a function call which is incorrect.
+This post is motivated by a session at my university where the speaker incorrectly claimed that the purpose of the inline specifier is to instruct the compiler to inline a function call.

 This blog post is going to delve into how the `inline` specifier affects the compilation and linking of a function and how it interacts with `static` and `extern`